captionpoint/captionpoint-plays/THE-ROOMMATE.md

 But I think he doesn't like me very much.
 ---
 ## ROBYN:
-Our ldds don't have to like us, they just have to survive long enough to become us.
+Our kids don't have to like us, they just have to survive long enough to become us.
 ---
 ## SHARON:
 Do you have kids?!
 (Beat.)
-(---
-## ROBYN:
-passes the joint back to ---
+(ROBYN passes the joint back to SHARON.)
-## SHARON:
-)

 ---
 ## ROBYN:
 Your turn.
 (Beat.
 SHARON takes another drag.)

+OnC)nnn
+ 33
 ---
 ## SHARON:
-You didn't tell me you --
+You didn't tell me you -
 ---
 ## ROBYN:
+Sharon.
 ---
 ## SHARON:

----
-## SHARON:
 Yeah?
-(A halfbeat.
-In heu of saying "shut up":)
+(A half-beat.
+In lieu of saying "shut up":)
 ---
 ## ROBYN:
-tell me more about your son.
+Tell me more about your son.
 (Half-beat.)
 ---
 ## SHARON:
 He's very smart.
-He's very good-looldng.
+He's very good-looking.
-I know it's strange for a mother to say that about her own - but it's true.
+I know it's strange for a mother to say that about her OW11 - but it's true.
 He's a very attractive boy.
 And I don't know where he gets that from because his father